Non-Determinism and the Lawlessness of Machine Learning Code: Non-determinism and Stochasticity

-The example of~\citet{qian2021variance} arguably does not meet this definition of robustness, given the large variance in fairness metrics across the distribution of models they produced.
-This becomes especially clear when one considers how such variance in fairness could impact due process~\cite{lehr2017legalml}~\cite[pp. 1249-50]{brennanmarquez2019plausiblecause}~\cite[pp. 9,12]{calo2021modeling}~\cite[p.
+The example of Qian et al.~\cite{qian2021variance} arguably does not meet this definition of robustness, given the large variance in fairness metrics across the distribution of models they produced.\footnote{Neither do the individual models trained in Cooper et al.~\cite{cooper2024variance}; however, the ensemble models trained in that work are more robust in this sense.} This becomes especially clear when one considers how such variance in fairness could impact due process~\cite{lehr2017legalml}~\cite[pp. 1249-50]{brennanmarquez2019plausiblecause}~\cite[pp. 9,12]{calo2021modeling}~\cite[p.
 1253]{citron2008dueprocess} --- if a particular chosen model by chance demonstrates poor performance with respect to fairness, in turn leading to a greater number of unfair individual outcomes in practice.